anggaHermawan/Foreign-Exchange-Currency-App/README.md

 # Docker Deployment (Already tested on Linux Mint Sylvia)

--From terminal (Please execeute file deploy.sh for docker deployment.)
+- From terminal (Please execeute file deploy.sh for docker deployment.)
 1. cd Foreign-Exchange-Currency-App
 2. sh deploy.sh

--From Jenkins (Publish Over SSH)
+- From Jenkins (Publish Over SSH)
 Please copy code from file deploy.sh and configure it on jenkins ssh coomand

 # Local test

-- get the ressources
+- get the resources
 1. Clone or Download from this repo(https://github.com/anggaHermawan/Foreign-Exchange-Currency-App.git).

 - install the dependencies: